Power2All/torrust-actix/README.md

 * `http://127.0.0.1:6969/announce/1234567890123456789012345678901234567890`
 * `https://127.0.0.1:6969/announce/1234567890123456789012345678901234567890`

-### Built-in API
+## Built-in API
 The following URLs are available if you have enabled the API block.
 Also, the following URL is enabled for the Web Interface: `http(s)://127.0.0.1:8080/webgui/` Replace ``[TOKENID]`` with the token set in the configuration file.
 Replace ``[TORRENT_HASH]`` with a hex 40 character info_hash.
 Also depends on if you have HTTP and/or HTTPS enabled.
-If a error occurred for whatever reason, the status key will not contain "ok", but the reason:
+If an error occurred for whatever reason, the status key will not contain "ok", but the reason:

 ```json
 {
   "status":"FAILURE REASON"
 }
 ```

+### Statistics

 #### GET `http(s)://127.0.0.1:8080/api/stats?token=[TOKENID]`
 This will show statistics of the tracker in JSON format.